jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 To which they reply very angrily.

-You'd be surprised how much your customers will research before they ever reach out.
-And it's no surprise!
-No one wants to email the know-it-alls in support and feel dumb.
+I spent a lot of time researching how our users got started with the app and how they overcame hurdles.
+I was really surprised how much our customers will research before they reach out to support.

+But when you think about it, it's not actually all that surprising.
+After all, no one wants to feel like a dummy when they email the support experts.

-You can't solve all the questions like this, but the Heavy Weight approach means if you identify this as a frequently asked question, you create documentation for it, or include it in your onboarding resources.
+Now you can't resolve all the questions like this, but the Heavy Weight approach means if you identify this as a frequently asked question, you create documentation for it, or include it in your onboarding resources.